HMS Victory 75cm – Free shipping

 - Dimensions of the model are 75cm L x 18cm W x 68 cm H 1:92 Scale

-- Entirely hand built from quality timber with high attention to detail
+- Entirely hand built from wood with very attention to detail

-- We only use wood and metals for all parts, NO plastic is used
+- We only use quality timber and metal for all parts, NO plastic is used

-- Cannons, musket, anchors, decorative fixtures and intricate details are sculpted from metal
+- Cannons, musket, anchors, decorative fixtures and intricate details are sculpted of metal

 - Gun ports actually cut into the hull

 - Lattice grates, rudder chains, wooden ladders and planked steps